erdemtuna/METU-EE-STAR-Project/README.md

 ## Testing ESP8266 via Arduino Uno
 - To program ESP8266 as standalone, Arduino Uno must be bypassed.
 This is done by connecting the "RESET" PIN of Arduino to the GND.
 Now ESP8266 can be programmed through Arduino hardware.
-All of the connections are remaining as the same.
+All of the connections are remaining as the same (GPIO-0=LOW is programming mode and GPIO-0=HIGH is running mode)
 - Open Arduino IDE and **File --> Examples --> ESP8266WiFi --> WiFiScan**.
 -  Make sure board configuration is correct as written in **Setting up Arduino IDE** section.
 - Then compile and upload the code.